 The Cycle Pub — more mini trolley than bike, and powered by the peddling of its occupants — was the topic of many emails before our trip, and it didn’t disappoint.
 Riders are permitted to consume beer and wine onboard (no glass!), and during our two-hour journey around downtown Bend, we fueled (and refueled) three growlers at Crux Fermentation Project, Bend Brewing Company and Riverside Market & Pub.
 There’s a scandalous pleasure in lifting a pint in public, and most Bend folk seemed to share our joy, whistling or applauding as we slowly wheeled along, accompanied by a soundtrack that mixed the Who’s “Tommy” and Starbuck’s “Moonlight Feels Right” (don’t ask), which blasted from the bike pub’s sound system.

-The last day of our tourney took us just west of town to the much-lauded Tetherow Golf Club.
-Tetherow is a visual delight, mixing a southern perspective of the Three Sisters with emerald fairways that sluice through fields of wildflowers and fescue and gaping waste bunkers.
-Caddies come as part of the package, and some members of my group were horrified at the notion, anticipating their slices and hooks being met with snickers, if not outright laughter, from our supporters.
+The last day of our tourney took us just west of town to the much-lauded Tetherow golf club.
+Tetherow is a visual delight, mixing a southern perspective of the Three Sisters with emerald fairways that slice through fields of wildflowers and fescue and gaping waste bunkers.
+Forecaddies come as part of the package, and some members of my group were horrified at the notion, anticipating their slices and hooks being met with snickers, if not outright laughter, from our supporters.
 Quite the contrary; Lewis Gehring and Lane Weidman offered good-natured humor, local lore, fine guidance around the greens and an incredible affinity for finding our wayward shots.
 (One of our group estimated that Lane saved us $50 worth of golf balls.)

 In the end, it wasn’t even close.
 Ed O’Brien, assistant curator at Boston’s Franklin Park Zoo (and one of our less-seasoned players), took home the trophy.
 We celebrated his victory with pizza and beer at 10 Barrel Brewing Company.
 After walking through Drake Park, we stopped by McMenamins Old St. Francis School for a pint by the fire pit and Velvet, which seemed almost too hip for outdoorsy Bend.
 By the time we reached JC’s Bar & Grill for a few games of Jenga, we were feeling a bit bloated from our regimen of IPAs.
 A $2 PBR pint seemed about right to toast the trip, as giant Jenga blocks crashed to the floor behind us.